 In Ghana, love isn't just expressed in hugs and kisses.
 First and foremost, it's about respect.
-Nowhere is this more apparent than in the nation's vibrant funeral traditions, brought to life in this piece by Benjamin Lebrave, founder of the Accra -based record label Akwaaba Music.
+Nowhere is this more apparent than in the nation's vibrant funeral traditions, brought to life in this piece by Benjamin Lebrave, founder of Accra-based record label Akwaaba Music.

 I remember the first time I attended a large funeral soon after moving to Ghana.
-I didn't know the deceased at all - the parent of an acquaintance of mine, and quite frankly I wasn't sure why I had been invited.
-Even though I considered myself an outsider, before entering the house where the ceremony took place, I soon felt touched by the love, the emotion, and the sorrow that surrounded me-"by force" as people often say in Ghana.
-I had no choice.
+I didn't know the deceased at all-the parent of an acquaintance of mine, and frankly I wasn't sure why I was invited.
+Even though I considered myself an outsider before entering the house where the ceremony took place, I soon felt touched by the love, the emotion, and the sorrow that surrounded me-"by force" as people often say in Ghana.
+I didn't have a choice.
 The place was crowded; people's feelings literally spilled over onto me.

 Ghanaian funerals are very powerful: love and emotion literally wrapped up in colorful fabrics, loud music, loads of dancing, talking and laughing among massive crowds.
 Funerals are a very big deal here.
 Every neighborhood-I am tempted to say every street or block-has billboards featuring a recently departed person's photograph, and announcing their funeral.
 On any given weekend, you don't have to go far before you hear the booming sound system of a funeral party.
 If you're lucky, you might witness a procession, which is always a stunning social gathering filled with drumming, singing and coordinated fabrics.